eduard0708/exits-saas-lms/REUSABLE-UI-COMPONENTS.md

 1. **PageHeaderComponent** - Consistent page headers with icon, title, and description
 2. **StatCardComponent** - Stat/metric cards with icons and values
+3. **SharedButtonComponent** - Consistent button system with variants, sizes, and loading state
-3. **FilterSectionComponent** - Comprehensive filter section with search, selects, dates, and pagination
+4. **FilterSectionComponent** - Comprehensive filter section with search, selects, dates, and pagination
-4. **DataTableComponent** - Feature-rich data table with sorting, selection, loading states, and custom templates
+5. **DataTableComponent** - Feature-rich data table with sorting, selection, loading states, and custom templates

 ---